dgketchum/icosStationMap/readme.md

-### Create a world map, with layers if stations from the following ENVRI Research Infrastruce Networks:
+### Create a world map Environmental Measurement Stations

+## You need only to run "stations.py" all information about the stations are
+downloaded directly from the respective metadata store and combined with layers stations.html

 - ICOS  Integrated Carbon Observation System
 	- [https://www.icos-ri.eu] [https://www.icos-.eu]